pinbraerts/rekson/README.md

 rectify your json

 ## 🍎 Motivation
-I frequently edit json.
+I frequently edit [json](https://json.org) files.
-This is a language with poorly written grammar, which makes it completely unusable.
+It is a completely unusable configuration language with poorly written grammar.
-Here is a simple program to fix manually edited json.
+So I came up with a simple program to fix manually edited json.

 ## ✨ Features
  - [x] trailing comma (`{"a":3,} -> {"a":3}`)